 The accompanying unaudited financial statements and related notes have been prepared in accordance with accounting principles generally accepted in the United States of America for interim financial statements and with the rules and regulations under Regulation S-X of the Securities and Exchange Commission for Form 10-Q. Accordingly, they do not include all of the information and footnotes required by accounting principles generally accepted in the United States of America for complete financial statements presentation.
-In the opinion of management, all adjustments (consisting of normal recurring accruals) considered necessary to present fairly the financial position as of June 30, 2011 and results of operations and cash flows for the three months then ended have been included.
+In the opinion of management, all adjustments (consisting of normal recurring accruals) considered necessary to present fairly the financial position as of September 30, 2011 and results of operations for the nine months and three months then ended and cash flows for the nine months then ended have been included.
 These financial statements should be read in conjunction with the financial statements of the Company and the Company's management discussion and analysis included in the Company's Form 10-K for the year ended December 31, 2010.
 Interim results are not necessarily indicative of the results for a full year.